galib130/Task-Analyzer/README.md

 -Delete notification upon deleting the task -Drawer holding different pages to navigate to

--Session button setting a time for 1 minute: Any task added within that minute will give user a -1 point Any task ticked off will give the user a +3 point
+-Session button setting a time for 1 minute: Any task added within that minute will give user a -1 point.
+Any task ticked off will give the user a +3 point

 The overall evaluation for a session is displayed in a bar chart for the two categories